-phonemic awareness awareness of the separate sounds within words phonological knowledge knowledge of the sound system of a language phrasal verb and a preposition or adverb, or both.
+phonemic awareness awareness of the separate sounds within words phonological knowledge knowledge of the sound system of a language phrasal verb a verb consisting of a verb and a preposition or adverb, or both.
 A phrasal verb as a whole has a meaning that differs from the meanings of each of the parts, for example, "He caught on very quickly."
 (Refer to Exploring Language, pages 68-69.)